peerigon/erroz/README.md

  erroz.options.includeStack = false;
  ```

- ## Pro Tip: Using with erroz with connect/express error handlers
+ ## Pro Tip: Using erroz with connect/express error handlers

  _PRO TIP_: Define a global error handler which does to `toJSend()` call and some logging.
 So you can simply `next` your errors in your route-handlers